 What type of toys are best for dogs?

-(Q) With so much choice, what type of toys are best for dogs?
-How do I know which to choose?
+With so much choice, what type of toys are best for dogs?
+How do you know which to choose?
+We offer our advice...

 Although some companies indicate this on their packaging you should use common sense based on your own knowledge of your dog's behaviour.
 Supervise play with those toys that may prove less robust under a determined onslaught (such as squeaky latex or stuffed ones) so that if necessary you can step in and remove them before they have been reduced to small pieces and swallowed.